Mobile Developers Now Get Greater Control of Their Revenue, Ownership of Their Data, and Direct-to-Consumer Capabilities With New Features for Xsolla's Leading Web Shop

 - Discord Bot that brings commerce capabilities directly into Discord servers to mirror the Web Shop experience through messages and server channels.

-- Gamified Social Quests reward players for visiting a Discord server, viewing a YouTube video, and sharing events.
+- Social Quests that reward players for visiting a Discord server, viewing a YouTube video, and sharing events.

 - Increased conversions: See over 30% conversion increase with upgraded browser-based PWA push notifications that re-engage players with event alerts, timed offers, and personal messages, right in their browser.